dotnet/docs-maui/docs/deployment/nativeaot.md

 - It's not possible to parse XAML at runtime with the <xref:Microsoft.Maui.Controls.Xaml.Extensions.LoadFromXaml%2A> method.
 While this can be made trim safe by annotating all types that could be loaded at runtime with the [`DynamicallyAccessedMembers`](xref:System.Diagnostics.CodeAnalysis.DynamicallyAccessedMembersAttribute) attribute or the [`DynamicDependency`](xref:System.Diagnostics.CodeAnalysis.DynamicDependencyAttribute) attribute this is very error prone and isn't recommended.
 - Receiving navigation data using the <xref:Microsoft.Maui.Controls.QueryPropertyAttribute> won't work.
 Instead, you should implement the <xref:Microsoft.Maui.Controls.IQueryAttributable> interface on types that need to accept query parameters.
 For more information, see [Process navigation data using a single method](~/fundamentals/shell/navigation.md#process-navigation-data-using-a-single-method).
 - The `SearchHandler.DisplayMemberName` property might not work.
 Instead, you should provide an <xref:Microsoft.Maui.Controls.ItemsView.ItemTemplate> to define the appearance of <xref:Microsoft.Maui.Controls.SearchHandler> results.
 For more information, see [Define search results item appearance](~/fundamentals/shell/search.md#define-search-results-item-appearance).
+- Customizing UI appearance with the [`OnPlatform`](xref:Microsoft.Maui.Controls.Xaml.OnPlatformExtension) XAML markup extension isn't possible.
+Instead, you should use the <xref:Microsoft.Maui.Controls.OnPlatform`1> class.
+For more information, see [Customize UI appearance based on the platform](~/platform-integration/customimze-ui-appearance.md#custom-ui-appearance-based-on-the-platform).
+- Customizing UI appearance with the [`OnIdiom`](xref:Microsoft.Maui.Controls.Xaml.OnIdiomExtension) XAML markup extension isn't possible.
+Instead, you should use the <xref:Microsoft.Maui.Controls.OnIdiom`1> class.
+For more information, see [Customize UI appearance based on the device idiom](~/platform-integration/customimze-ui-appearance.md#custom-ui-appearance-based-on-the-device-idiom).

 > [!IMPORTANT]
 > The Mono interpreter isn't compatible with Native AOT deployment, and therefore the `$(UseInterpreter)` and `$(MtouchInterpreter)` MSBuild properties have no effect when using Native AOT.
 For more information about the Mono interpreter, see [Mono interpreter on iOS and Mac Catalyst](~/macios/interpreter.md).